Novel and Updated Bounds on Flavor-violating Z Interactions in the Lepton Sector: The Framework

 with the diagonal elements of the matrices $g_{L,R}^{ij}$ corresponding to the SM flavor-conserving couplings

-where the factor of 2 is due the h.c. piece.
-In general, the elements of $g_{L,R}^{ij}$ can be complex, and need not be symmetric, however, we shall assume that they are symmetric for the sake of simplicity, but allow for the possibility that they could be complex.
-This assumption is plausible and does not represent much limitation.
-The Lagrangian in Eq. (\ref{eq:FV_Z_cpoupling}) is an EFT that arises from an unknown UV sector at some scale of NP $\Lambda$.
+In general, the coupling matrix with the elements $g_{L,R}^{ij}=g_{L,R}^{ji*}$ is complex Hermitian.
+The Lagrangian in Eq.~(\ref{eq:FV_Z_coupling}) is an EFT that arises from an unknown UV sector at some scale of NP $\Lambda$.
 However, we can match the BSM contributions to $g_{L,R}^{ij}$ to higher-dimensional operators in the SMEFT.
 For example,~\cite{Davidson:2012wn} studied FV $Z$ decays to $\tau\mu$ and $\mu e$ using the dimension-6 FV operators in the basis developed in~\cite{Buchmuller:1985jz}.
 However, here we find it more convenient to use the so-called Warsaw basis~\cite{Grzadkowski:2010es}.
 We point out that $Z$ decays within the SMEFT were studied in~\cite{Dawson:2018jlg}, but with no treatment of FV.
-At dimension-6, the following FV operators can contribute to $g_{L,R}^{ij}$
+At dimension-6, the following FV operators can contribute to FV $Z$ interactions